Can you fall in love with someone you have never met?

 The Perfect Match

 I have to admit that years ago, when I was first divorced, there was a time when I became enamored of someone I met online - and we never met.
-She was overseas.
-I was aeager every day to read her messages, and as often as I could.
+She was a long distance away from me.
+But we got close by writing each other, and eventually talking.
+I was eager every day to read her messages, and as often as I could.
 I wanted to hear her voice and I wanted to know everything I could about her.

 I dreamed about her - and the dreams were very vivid and seemed real.
 Sometimes I would wake up and go through much of the day thinking about my dream as if she had been with me the day before and left, and felt like I was missing her.
 Like you might be wondering now, I questioned whether this was healthy.
-Now I realize I was at a point in my life where that was all I could have - and while I would never go back, I needed it at the time. it helped me get over a very difficult time in my life.
+Now I realize I was at a point in my life where that was all I could have - that is, I couldn't really have a true, in person relationship then - and while I would never go back, I needed it at the time. it helped me get over a very difficult time in my life.

 When she and I wrote, I often thought I was communicating with my lifemate.
 Then when I moved from Georgia to Michigan, I took a month or two, as I told her I would, and got settled, before I started thinking about how we could finally actually meet each other and be together.